-Compared to the rest of the San Diego market, the City Heights submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the San Diego market, the City Heights region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 2 listings have been made available, which means office spaces most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 2 listings have been made available, which means new listings are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 50% of the available space in the City Heights are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 13,000 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this area are approximately 6 floors.
-Most buildings in this region were built in 2003 and are Class A.
+Even though the median size is 6,500 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this region are around 6 floors.
+Most buildings in this area were built in 2003 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this market.
+Professional services is the dominant industry in this region.
 Commute by motorcycle is the most popular way to get to work amongst City Heights folk.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.